Bhutan: the Last Himalayan Kingdom

 Depart Australia for Bangkok on Thai Airways (ex- SYD, MEL, BNE, PER).
-Arrive in Bangkok in the evening and transfer to the Novotel Bangkok Suvarnabhumi Airport Hotel.
+Arrive in Bangkok late afternoon and transfer to the Novotel Bangkok Suvarnabhumi Airport Hotel.

-Return to Bangkok airport for an early-morning flight (around 9.00am) to Paro via Kolkata with Druk Air.
+Return to Bangkok airport for midday flight (12:00) direct to Paro with Druk Air.

 Tonight enjoy a welcome dinner and cultural performance with Joyce Morgan and your fellow travellers.

-Then visit the National Textile Museum which showcases Bhutan’s achievements in fabric arts.
+Visit the National Memorial Chorten, where many Thimpu residents come each day to pay respects.
+Then continue to the National Textile Museum which showcases Bhutan’s achievements in fabric arts.